AntoineSalameh45/TaskManager/README.md

 ---

-# Task Manager App
+# TaskManager

-Task Manager App is a web application designed to help users manage their tasks efficiently.
+TaskManager is a web application designed to help users manage their tasks efficiently.
 It provides a user-friendly interface for creating, tracking, and organizing tasks.

 ## Technologies Used